 Over the last decade, social media has become a vital tool for our engagement with the people who matter to us, the work we do, and with the wider public world.
 From email to Facebook, mobile phones to Twitter, people now use a vast array of social technologies as part of their everyday lives and practices.
 Our primary purpose is to provide a rich contextual understanding of the social and cultural dynamics that underpin these social media technologies.

-People use a vast array of social media and communications technologies as part of their everyday lives and practices.
-This research collective brings together social scientists and humanists from sociology, communications, anthropology, media studies, information science, and cultural studies to examine how social media fits into people’s practices.
-We examine social media practices through various methodological and theoretical lenses and provide insight into how social media is reconfiguring daily life.
-Much of our work centers on emergent Web 2.0 technologies, including Twitter, Facebook, YouTube, etc. but we also look to situate these emergent practices in the history of computer-mediated communication.
+Our research collective brings together social scientists and humanists from anthropology, communication, economics, information, law, media studies, women’s studies, science & technology studies, and sociology.
+Through a variety of methodological and theoretical lenses, we provide insight into how social media is reconfiguring sociality, labor, ethics, and the public realm.
+Much of our work centers on emergent Web 2.0 technologies, including Twitter, Facebook, YouTube, etc. but we also look to situate these new forms in the longer history of information and communication.

 The Social Media Collective maintains a blog, which you can visit: http://socialmediacollective.org/